KostasValeckas/PyLongslit/docs/sensfunction.rst

 The goal is to see a smooth fit with mostly random residual distribution around zero.
 However, the star spectrum will still have some artifacts such as absorption lines from the sky, and these might show up as structures in the residual plot.
-Make sure that these are small compared to the general order of magnitude of the data
+Make sure that these are small compared to the general order of magnitude of the data.

 The parameters that can control the fit are: